albertz/commandergenius/readme.txt

-This is libSDL 1.2 and 1.3 ported to Google Android (also bunch of other libs included).
+This is SDL 1.2 and 1.3 ported to Google Android (also bunch of other libs included).
 The libsdl.org now has an official SDL 1.3 Android port, which supports ABGR8888 pixel format and creating GLES2 context.
 This port supports only GLES version 1 and 16-bit pixel format, focused mainly on SDL 1.2, and won't keep updating with SDL 1.3 from libsdl.org.